-\section{Conclusion}
+{\bf 6) \quad Conclusion }

-We have thoroughly studied different models of HIV multiplication by systems of differential equations.
+We have thoroughly studied previous models of HIV multiplication by systems of differential equations.
 Some of them were reduced to be single-antigenic.
 With such a reduction, all of these models have fixed points that prohibit modeling of the last phase of the disease where the T count vanishes.
-This is also criticized in recent research (Pastore and Zubelli, 2008).
+This is also criticized in recent research \cite{Pastore_Zubelli}.

-Moreover, we propose in this contribution a new model taking into account new phenomena among which lymphocytes generation by the immune system according to the presence of specific viruses, and immune effect against each virus strain.
-We model infection and mutation/generation through new algebraic terms.
+Moreover, we propose a model taking into account new phenomena among which lymphocytes generation by the immune system according to the presence of specific viruses, and immune effect against each virus strain.
+We also model infection and mutation/generation through new algebraic terms.
 This model is derived due to explicit arguments.
 It will be tested further in forthcoming research.

 Although the {\em reduced} version of our model has the same drawback of not enabling the immunity exhaustion, its general version takes into account the strains' diversity (here denoted as antigenicity) and the specificity of the immune response.
-So our full model {\em can} account for the last phase of the HIV infection where the lymphocytes' count vanishes.
+So our full model should enable to account for the last phase of the HIV infection where the lymphocytes' count vanishes.
 This will be studied in a forthcoming article.